AdvayRoongta/pydisks/README.md

 # pydisks

-Compute **volumes and surface areas of solids of revolution** — the disc, washer, and shell methods plus surface area of revolution — symbolically, using [SymPy](https://www.sympy.org/).
+Compute **volumes and surface areas of solids of revolution** — the disc, washer, and shell methods plus surface area of revolution — symbolically.
 Built for checking calculus homework: you get an exact answer, and mistakes (wrong variable, self-intersecting solids, curves in the wrong order) raise clear errors instead of silently returning a wrong number.